CLIENT LOGIN | Member Services OR EMPLOYEE LOGIN | Self Service

 Accounting Complications on Business or Farm Income Reporting

-The IRS does allow household employers who are sole proprietors of a business or farm to include their household payroll on the 941, 943 or 944 return (See Publication 926).
+The IRS does allow household employers who are sole proprietors of a business or farm to include their household payroll on the IRS 941, 943 or 944 return (See Publication 926).
 However, any reputable accountant will ensure that the household employer takes pains to reduce their business deductions for payroll and payroll taxes by the amounts attributable to the household employment.
 Why?
 The household employee is an employee of the sole proprietor’s household, not their business venture.
 As such it is improper to deduct the expenses associated with the household employee from the income of the business or farm.
 This gets complicated, and if not done properly can cause complications in an audit that trigger expensive penalties.
 Many sole proprietors simply find it easiest to keep business payroll on the business tax returns, and their household payroll on the Schedule H. HomeWork Solutions can also help you learn about Schedule H tax preparation outsourcing to a payroll specialist.

 Consult a Household Payroll Expert